 It’s not much further to Pindar Cave, an enormous sandstone cave.
 It’s hard to show the enormous-ness of the cave, which is about 15m deep and at least 50m long.

 Pindar Cave would comfortably fit 20 tents along it’s length.
 There’s only one tent set-up in the middle of the cave (although on the way back I meet a few more groups heading to Pindar Cave for the night).

 It’s possible to climb up to the top of Pindar Cave, past a clump (is that the right word?) of orchids – but you can’t see much from the top of the large overhang.

-The track does continue a bit further, to a wide rock slab with a series of small cascades that are above a waterfall.
+The track does continue a bit further, to a wide rock slab with a series of small cascades (Pindar Falls).
 (The track seems to stop here, which is a nice spot to refill your waterbottle – but I’ve also read some track notes that suggest you can continue across the rock slab and down to the base of the waterfall.)

 Pindar Cave to Mount Wondabyne